tark-hidden/pyramid_mongo_session/README.rst

 Important notes
 ---------------

-``skip_pickle`` ENABLED BY DEFAULT.
+``to_pickle`` DISABLED BY DEFAULT.
 That means you can store in session only primitive types of the objects: strings, lists, numbers (int and float), dictionaries with primitive types and with string keys etc.
-Flashing messages, data like {'user': 'Tark', 'password': 'love'} etc. And you save some CPU time!
-If you want to store something more implicitly like python methods or SQLA objects, you need to change this to False.
+Flashing messages, data like {'user': 'admin', 'password': 'love'} etc. And you save some CPU time!

-But don't forget in that case you should remove all session documents before changing.
-But you know, it is a session...
-You can kill them all.
-It is not a problem at all, you know.
+If you want to store something more implicitly like python methods or SQLA objects, you need to change this to True.
+You can change it at any time and documents will be replaced one by one when accessed.

 Mass Logout